-13. Grants and Contributions from Federal and State Government Grants
+12. Grants and Contributions

 On December 9, 2015, the Authority and the Government entered into a Memorandum of Understanding with the Federal Highway Administration, Puerto Rico Division which documents the procedures, roles, and responsibilities for (i) programming and authorizing the approved projects for the Series 2015 Bonds, (ii) supervising the construction of the approved projects, and (iii) paying debt service for the bonds.